equinor/dlisio/README.md

 easy-to-use and flexible library for well logs, that can be used to build a wide array of applications.

 As of version 0.3.0, dlisio is extended to also read Log Information Standard 79 ([LIS79](http://w3.energistics.org/LIS/lis-79.pdf)).
 An extended version of the LIS79 standard called LIS84/Enhanced LIS exists, but this version is currently not supported by dlisio.
-Please note that the LIS reader is experimental and lacks the same thorough testing and real world experience as the DLIS reader.

 Features are added as they are needed; suggestions, defect reports, and contributions of all kinds are very welcome.